Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

 \subsection{Preliminaries on test theories with modified dispersion relation}

-So far the main focus of Poincar\'e-symmetry tests planned from a quantum-gravity-phenomenology perspective has been on the form of the energy-momentum dispersion relation.
-Indeed, certain analyses of formalisms that could be relevant for the solution of the quantum-gravity problem provide encouragement for the possibility that the Minkowski limit of quantum gravity might indeed be characterized by modified dispersion relations.
+So far the main focus of Poincar\'e-symmetry tests planned from a quantum-spacetime-phenomenology perspective has been on the form of the energy-momentum dispersion relation.
+Indeed, certain analyses of formalisms provide encouragement for the possibility that the Minkowski limit of quantum gravity might indeed be characterized by modified dispersion relations.
 However, the complexity of the formalisms that motivate the study of Planck-scale modifications of the dispersion relation is such that one has only partial information on the form of the correction terms and actually one does not even establish robustly the presence of modifications of the dispersion relation.
-Still, in some cases, most notably within some Loop-Quantum-Gravity studies and some studies of noncommutative spacetimes, the ''theoretical evidence" in favour of modifications of the dispersion relations appears to be rather robust.
+Still, in some cases, most notably within some Loop-Quantum-Gravity studies and some studies of noncommutative spacetimes, the ``theoretical evidence'' in favour of modifications of the dispersion relations appears to be rather robust.

-This is exactly the type of situation that I mentioned earlier in this review as part of a preliminary characterization of the peculiar type of test theories that must at present be used in quantum-gravity phenomenology.
-It is not possible to compare to data the predictions for the dispersion relation of, say, Loop Quantum Gravity and noncommutative geometry because these theories do not yet make definite predictions for the dispersion relation.
-What we can compare to data are some test theories inspired by the little we do believe we understand of the structure of the dispersion relation in the relevant theories.
+This is exactly the type of situation that I mentioned earlier in this review as part of a preliminary characterization of the peculiar type of test theories that must at present be used in quantum-spacetime phenomenology.
+It is not possible to compare to data the predictions for departures from Poincar\'e symmetry of, say, Loop Quantum Gravity and/or noncommutative geometry because these theories do not yet provide a sufficiently rich description of the structures needed for actually doing phenomenology with modified dispersion relations.
+What we can compare to data are some simple models inspired by the little we believe we understand of the relevant issues within the theories that provide motivation for this phenomenology.

-And the development of such test theories requires a delicate balancing act.
-If we only provide them with the structures we do understand of the original theories they will be has sterile as the original theories.
+And the development of such models requires a delicate balancing act.
+If we only provide them with the structures we do understand of the original theories they will be as sterile as the original theories.
 So we must add some structure, make some assumptions, but do so with prudence, limiting as much as possible the risk of assuming properties that could turn out not to be verified once we understand the relevant formalisms better.